 You will be required to have five GCSEs at Grade 4 or above, including English language, Math, and Science at Grade 4.

-There are several assessment methods during the 2 year course.
+There are several assessment methods during the 2-year course.

-2 external examinations: Paper A (Health), Paper B (Science), employer set project which consists of a range of mini assessment methods such as presentation, report writing and role play.
+2 external examinations: Paper A (Health), and Paper B (Science), employer set project which consists of a range of mini assessment methods such as presentation, report writing and role play.